What To Charge & Knowing Your Value

 How many hours per month can you commit to client work (billable hours) - let’s say 20 hours of client work weekly x 4 weeks, that's 80 hours per month.

 Now divide the ideal monthly revenue by hours

 That is 125/hour if you are fully booked.

-The if you are full is important bc we are essentially creating your pricing based off the idea of you being full.
-You might not be, and that is not a bad thing bc once you are, things change again… and we will talk about that.
+The "if you are full" is important because we are essentially creating your pricing based off the idea of you being full.
+You might not be, and that is not a bad thing because once you are, things change again… and we will talk about that.

 Or you are a branding expert and your full package that takes you about 20 hours of work is $2500.

 You can tell me that $125/hour is too little and to that, I would say, great.
 Let’s now re-work the math to either lower your hours or increase your revenue.
 That is completely up to you, but ultimately this is a simple way to calculate your rates and set your own standard.

 Another question I often get is: how do I know when to raise rates?

 And the truth is -- if you are asking me that, it is probably time, but let’s talk in literal terms here.
 When you are totally booked out, your hours are maxed for clients, you are going to ask yourself: OK, so where do I go from here?

 That is when I would likely suggest raising your rates.
 There are some other components here, but for simplicity, that’s where we start.